Protecting De-identified Documents from Search-based Linkage Attacks: Approach

 \subsection{In-context Rewriting}

-Once the N-grams $S^*_{d'}$ to rephrase in a document $d'$ are extracted, we query an instruction-tuned LLM to generate a reformulated text in which those N-grams no longer appears \textit{verbatim}:
+Once the N-grams $S^{*}_{d'}$ to rephrase in a document $d'$ are extracted, we query an instruction-tuned LLM to generate a reformulated text in which those N-grams no longer appears \textit{verbatim}:

-Crucially, the LLM is provided with the local context surrounding the N-grams to be rephrased, which helps maintain fluency and contextual integration.
-To scale the rewriting to longer documents and ensure each LLM query is limited to rewriting a few N-grams at a time, we chunk the text in pieces of a few sentences each.
+The LLM is provided with the local context surrounding the N-grams to rephrase, which helps maintain fluency and contextual integration.
+To scale the rewriting to longer documents and ensure each LLM query is limited to a few N-grams, we chunk the text in pieces of a few sentences each.
+The LLM is provided with few-shot examples of rewritten sentences.
 We also found that instructing the LLM to generate a short chain-of-thought reasoning ahead of the rewriting led to better results.
-The LLM is also provided with few-shot examples of rewritten sentences.
+If rephrasing proves difficult -- for instance, if the N-gram contains a named entity --, the LLM is instructed to replace it with a placeholder.
 The full prompt is provided in Appendix \ref{sec:prompt}.

 As mentioned in Section \ref{sec:ngram_extraction}, the extraction of N-grams is constrained to non-overlapping N-grams to limit the number of N-grams to consider in a single rewriting iteration.
-However, this means the rewritten text $d'_{t+1}$ might still contain some N-grams to rephrase (if those were ignored due to overlaps).
-To this end, and to account for the fact that the LLM does not always strictly follow its instructions, the rewriting procedure is repeated until the set of N-grams $S^*_{d'}$ becomes empty.
+As a consequence, the rewritten text $d'_{t+1}$ might still contain some N-grams to rephrase, as those might have been ignored due to overlaps.
+To this end, and to account for the fact that the LLM does not always strictly follow its instructions, the rewriting procedure is repeated for several passes until the set of N-grams $S^{*}_{d'}$ becomes empty.